dora-team/dora.dev/hugo/content/research/2024/errata.md

 **p.67** Figure 17 should have a description: "Figure 17.
 Software delivery stability as a function of adding AI-powered experiences to service or application"

+**p.72** The estimated value for Burnout in Figure 18 should be "-9.9%"

 **p.95** A list or table of survey respondents by role is missing.

 -----